richardogundele/chariot-ai-command-center/README.md

-# Welcome to your Lovable project
+# Welcome to Chariot Project - a digital marketing platform (RESULT AS A SERVICE)

 ## Project info